yining043/VRP-DACT/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 python run.py --problem vrp --graph_size 100 --dummy_rate 0.2 --step_method 2_opt --eval_only --init_val_met greedy --load_path 'pretrained/cvrp100-epoch-190.pt' --T_max 10000 --val_size 512 --val_dataset  './datasets/cvrp_100_10000.pkl' --val_m 8 --no_saving --no_tb
 ```

-*<u>See [options.py](./options.py) for detailed help on the meaning of each argument.
+See [options.py](./options.py) for detailed help on the meaning of each argument.
-For generalization of DACT on larger sizes and different distributions, a good practice is to consider reducing the opts.P to a smaller value (see line 81 of options.py).
-Meanwhile, when the distribution/size is significantly different, we can consider the way 2 of generalizing CPEs (see lines 544-550 of nets/graph_layers.py) for better performance.
-See the detailed configuration in the updated Arkiv preprint (v3).
-And please pay attention to the argument "--dummy_rate" (CVRP) which should be set to a proper value for different CVRP instances (e.g., 0.5 for CVRP20, 0.4 for CVRP50, 0.2 for CVRP100).</u>*
+For generalization of DACT on larger sizes and different distributions, we consider reducing the opts.P to a smaller value (see line 81 of options.py).
+Meanwhile, when the distribution/size is significantly different, we can consider the way 2 of generalizing CPEs (see lines 544-550 of nets/graph_layers.py) for (not guaranteed) better performance (optional).
+Please pay attention to the argument "--dummy_rate" for CVRP where we should use different values for different CVRP sizes (e.g., we use 0.5 for CVRP20, 0.4 for CVRP50, and 0.2 for CVRP100 by default).

 # Acknowledgements
 The code and the framework are based on the repos [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) and [yining043/TSP-improve](https://github.com/yining043/TSP-improve).
-And we thank @small-Qing and @yzhang-gh for raising insightful issues to help improve this project.
+And we thank [@small-Qing](https://github.com/small-Qing) and [@yzhang-gh](https://github.com/yzhang-gh) for raising insightful issues to help improve this project.